GluuFederation/docs-ce-prod/3.0.2/source/integration/saas/aws.md

 Along with other attributes, we need to make sure that those two new attributes are also present for this user.
   - `RoleEntitlement`: The value should be like this: `arn:aws:iam::xxxxxx:role/Gluu_role,arn:aws:iam::xxxx:saml-provider/Gluu_Server`
     - This value is the combination of two attributes, (a) Role ARN and (b) Trusted entities.
 You can grab these values from your AWS console/'IAM' module.
+  - `RoleSessionName`: This is the email_address of user.
+  - [image]

+## SSO Testing

+This is IDP-initiated SSO, we need to use a link like this to start our flow: `https://[hostname_of_Gluu_Server]/idp/profile/SAML2/Unsolicited/SSO?providerId=urn:amazon:webservices`